 A client may receive a combination of PT, OT, ST, or SST with any other IFSP service when the IFSP indicates necessity for co-visits or co-treatment (i.e., two or more services to be provided at the same time)

-OT, PT, ST, and SST may be delivered to a client individually or in a group setting according to 40 TAC, Part 2, Chapter 108 and when documented in the IFSP.
+PT, OT, ST, and SST may be delivered to a client individually or in a group setting according to 26 TAC, Part 1, Chapter 350 and when documented in the IFSP.

-Documentation of each PT, OT, ST, and SST contact must be entered into the child’s record in accordance with 40 TAC, Part 2, Chapter 108.
+Documentation of each PT, OT, ST, and SST contact must be entered into the child’s record in accordance with 26 TAC, Part 1, Chapter 350.